-With 4th of July right around the corner, it’s time to think about barbecues.
+With summer just around the corner, it’s time to start thinking about barbecues.
 While many people think beer when they think barbecue, I think wine!
-So the focus of today’s article is about great wines that go with grilled food.
+So the focus of today’s article is what wines go best with barbeques.

 Guidelines for Choosing Great Barbecue Wines

 Let’s start with a wonderful quote from Adam Perry Lang, owner of Daisy May’s BBQ USA in New York City.
 He says, “Wine is to barbecue what pickled ginger is to sushi—a palate cleanser.”

 When you think of a palate cleanser, you think crisp, acidic and refreshing.
 Sparkling Wine fits the bill perfectly here, as do some acidic whites like Sauvignon Blanc and a dry Riesling.

 Let’s follow Lang’s quote up with three rules from Wine Folly.
 They recommend that we:

 - Look for a beer substitute – again, think Sparkling Wine;